Different Sized Pupils (Anisocoria) – at a glance

 A complete physical checkup and detailed examination of the eyes to look for signs of trauma including ulcers and scratches, abnormal pupil shape (dyscoria), and evaluate for obvious signs of disease.

 He will need to determine if the affected pupil is abnormally dilated (mydriasis) or abnormally constricted (miosis).
 The room will be darkened to see if the constricted (smaller) pupil dilates (increases), and shining a bright light into the eyes to see if the pupil(s) constrict, as they should do.

 Secondly, he will need to determine if the cause is an eye disorder or neurological.

-- Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat.
+- Baseline tests: Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat.
 These tests usually come back normal.

 If your veterinarian can’t determine the cause, he will refer your cat to a veterinary ophthalmologist.

 The treatment of anisocoria will be tailored to address the underlying cause.
 Withdrawal of medications affecting the pupils.
 Antibiotics will be prescribed for bacterial infections.
 Where possible, surgery for tumors, and/or radiotherapy or chemotherapy as a follow-up.
 There are a number of medications that can be prescribed to manage glaucoma by reducing aqueous humour production or by increasing the outflow of intraocular fluid from the eye.